andrewthederp/Disgames/docs/mixins/tictactoe.md

 `{prefix}tictactoe [@user]`

 !!! info  inline end
-    Member is an opetional parameter.
+    Member is an optional parameter.

     If not member is inputted, you will play against the bot.